HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Experiments

 \subsection{Results Based on Data Augmentation}

-We systematically explore the effectiveness of various data augmentation methods for SELD and AV SELD tasks in the DCASE 2023 Challenge Task 3.
-These methods differ in their mixing granularity and layer combinations, with results presented in Table~\ref{tab: table2}.
-The student models are trained using only the SELD task loss.
+We systematically explore the effectiveness of various data augmentation methods for both audio and audio-visual SELD tasks in the DCASE 2023 Challenge.
+These methods differ in the mixing granularity and layer combinations, with results listed in Table~\ref{tab: table2}.
+The training set for the teacher model, which totals 190.4 hours, is a mixture of real data, synthetic data, and ACS-augmented samples.
+The student model was trained on a 30.4-hour dataset containing only real data along with augmentations generated by ACS and VPS.
+Both teacher and student models are trained using only the SELD task loss.
 Several key points emerge from the table.

 First, classical data augmentation methods borrowed from image classification tasks, such as Mixup and CutMix, consistently improve performance in both audio-only and audio-visual SELD.
-Without using data augmentation, the baseline systems achieve overall scores of 0.330 and 0.456 for SELD-Teacher and SELD-Student, respectively, denoted as ``NoAug'' in the table.
+Without using data augmentation, the baselines achieve overall scores of 0.330 and 0.456 for SELD-Teacher and SELD-Student, respectively, denoted as ``NoAug'' in the table.
 The Mixup technique yields relative improvements of 4.8\% and 17.3\% in overall metrics for the SELD-Teacher and SELD-Student models, respectively.
 CutMix achieves relative gains of 6.4\% and 16.7\% in the same models' overall metrics.
 Notably, the localization error LE metric shows limited improvement for the SELD-Teacher model, suggesting that the label-mixing operations used in Mixup and CutMix may be suboptimal for regression-based tasks like SSL.

 Next, in the Mixup and CutMix methods, we propose replacing label mixing with loss mixing, resulting in modified approaches termed LossMix and CutLossMix.
 This adaptation proves more suitable for SSL tasks.
 Experimental results demonstrate consistent reductions in LE for both SELD-Teacher and SELD-Student models.
 Furthermore, the improved localization performance subsequently enhances SED metrics compared to conventional Mixup and CutMix approaches.
 With LossMix, the SELD-Teacher's overall metric improves from 0.314 to 0.305 compared to standard Mixup, showing gains across all four evaluation metrics.
 Using CutLossMix increases the SELD-Student's overall score from 0.380 to 0.371 versus traditional CutMix.
 These findings demonstrate that mixing losses rather than labels constitutes a more effective strategy for SELD tasks.